 This time around our Penang food outing in the Mainland continues with Teochew cuisine at the popular Restaurant Chao Zhou.
 This Teochew restaurant also serves a wide selection of dim sum for breakfast and numerous dishes for lunch and dinner.

 I chanced upon it through its restaurant website.
 Together with my In-laws, we made the trip to this restaurant located in Chai Leng Park.
 The restaurant has a large air-conditioned dining hall and a pleasant outdoor sitting area.

 Straight to the dishes we indulged that evening!

-We started with the superb deep fried items.
+We started with the superb deep-fried items.
 There is a good variety to choose from and varies based on the customer choices.
-We had three different types of items, with the fried cho, ku chye kueh and prawns wrap with crisp vermicelli.
+We had three different types, with deep-fried cho, ku chye kueh and prawns wrap with crisp vermicelli.
 All the deep fried items were served hot and crispy…very fragrant.
 Excellent appetizer to kick off the meal.

 Golden brown deep fried prawn

 I particularly enjoyed the ku chye kueh which has the tasty fillings of yam bean and chives wrapped in a very thin layer of bean curd skin.
 It was just delicious dipped in the chili sauce.

 A few vegetable dishes to balance up the meal; we ordered some stir-fried vegetables of Kailan with Kiam Bak, Bean Sprout with Egg and the unfamiliar Bitter Gourd with Salted Vegetable.
 The dishes may look very simple but don’t let it deceive you, overall was tasty!